UPDATE on 1/12/17

 When they finally leave the path and meet the spiders, it is a momentous moment in the book for Bilbo.
 Because it is there he finds his real courage, it is there he leads the dwarves and they begin to change their mind about him.
 We lost all the fun of Bilbo singing insulting rhymes to the spiders to enrage them, and then their desperate fight to escape the spiders for good – and Bilbo makes it all happen.
 And he makes it happen using the ring!
 He even tells them he will disappear!

 And it was leaving the path and stumbling upon the elves making merry that led to their capture.
 That is how Thorin gets separated from the company.
-All these wonderful moments that could have been in the movie were replaced by fabrications of Jackson and his writing team – changing the story and making it worse, not better.
+All these wonderful moments that could have been in the movie were replaced by fabrications – changing the story and making it worse, not better.
 Taking out the special and putting in the mundane.

 6) The Wood Elves, Legolas and Tauriel, Bard

 I actually had hopes that Tauriel might be a good character.
-I understood the reason to try and add her, but what she ended up being is a travesty.
+I understood the reason to try and add her, but what she ended up being is a disaster.
 While it might have been fun to see Legolas again (and it even made sense) seeing him as an invincible war machine was disappointing.
 Action for action’s sake, I guess.
 When he stood on the heads of the dwarves in the river and continued killing orcs, I could only shake my head.
-It was comical – and worse, it looked like a video game scene, not a movie.

 While in captivity, Thorin is losing heart.
-He’s about to give into the Elven King when Bilbo finds out where Thorin is being kept.
-Keep in mind Bilbo kept his ring on nearly the whole time he was with the elves.
-Again he did not fear his ring.
+He’s about to give in to the Elven King’s demands and tell him about the quest, when Bilbo finds out where Thorin is being kept.
+Keep in mind Bilbo kept his ring on nearly the whole time he was with the Elves.
+He did not fear his ring.
 This is one of those moments when Thorin takes heart and his esteem for Bilbo grows – once again lost in the movie.